danfuzz/samizdat/doc/samizdat-0.md

 #### `listletDelNth listlet n <> listlet`

-Returns a listlet just like the given one, except that the `n`th (zero-based) element is deleted.
+Returns a listlet just like the given one, except that the `n`th (zero-based) element is deleted. `n` must be non-negative and less than the size of the listlet; if not, it is an error (terminating the runtime).

 #### `listletPrepend value listlet <> listlet`